 We say that a test vector $\TT$ is exchangeable if the observed and simulated (permuted) test vectors $\TT^1, \dots, \TT^s$ are exchangeable, i.e.\ the joint distribution of $\TT^1, \dots, \TT^s$ is not affected by permutation.

-\begin{proposition} The test vectors $\TT$, $\TT'$ and $\TT_2$ are exchangeable for permutations $\mathbf P$ under the correspondent null hypotheses in the case of equal variances.
-The test vectors $\TT_1$, $\TT'_1$ and $\TT_2$ are asymptotically exchangeable for permutations $\mathbf P$ under correspondent null hypotheses in the case of unequal variances.
-The asymptotics is taken over $\min_{j=1}^J n_j$. \end{proposition} \begin{proof} Under null hypotheses and equal variances the set of all functions is an i.i.d. sample from a stochastic process.
-Since the permutations are performed on the whole functions (i.e. the block permutation scheme is used) the joint distribution of $\TT$ is equal to the joint distribution of $\TT$ for permuted groups $\mathbf P G$.
+\begin{proposition} Under the assumption that all the functions $T_{ij}, j=1, \ldots , J, i=1, \ldots , n_j$ follow the same stochastic process, the test vectors $\TT$, $\TT'$, $\TT_F$ and also $\TT_V$, $\TT_C$ are exchangeable for permutations $\mathbf P$.
+Under the assumption of normality of stochastic processes $SP(\mu_j,\gamma_j)$ the test vectors $\TT_s$, $\TT'_s$ and $\TT_F$ with variance corrected $F$-statistics are asymptotically exchangeable for permutations $\mathbf P$ for the case of unequal variances and the null hypothesis of equal means.
+The asymptotics is taken over $\min_{j=1}^J n_j$. \end{proposition} \begin{proof} Since the permutations are performed on the whole functions (i.e.\ the block permutation scheme is used) and we assume that the functions form an i.i.d.\ sample from a stochastic process, the joint distribution of $\TT$ ($\TT'$, $\TT_F$, $\TT_V$, $\TT_C$) is equal to the joint distribution of $\TT$ ($\TT'$, $\TT_F$, $\TT_V$, $\TT_C$) for permuted groups $\mathbf P G$.

-In the case of unequal variances the functions are first scaled by the sample group variance for computation of $\TT_1$ and $\TT'_1$.
-The sample group variance $\text{Var}(\overline{T}_j(r))$ converges a.s. to the true group variance.
-Similar holds for overall sample mean and overall sample variance.
+In the case of unequal variances the functions are first scaled by the sample group variance for computation of $\TT_s$ and $\TT'_s$.
+The sample group variance $\text{Var}(\overline{T}_j(r))$ converges a.s.\ to the true group variance. {This holds similarly} for the group sample mean and overall sample variance.
 Thus the stochastic process $S_{ij}$ converges in distribution to $SP(\mu,\gamma_j(s,t)\gamma(s,s)/\gamma_j(s,s))$, where $\gamma(s,s)$ is the overall variance.
-Under the null hypotheses and unequal variances these stochastic processes are equal and thus the test vectors are asymptotically exchangeable.
-Similar proof can be made for $\TT_2$ in the case of unequal variances. \end{proof}
+Under the null hypotheses of equal means and unequal variances and assumption of normality these stochastic processes are equal and thus the test vectors are asymptotically exchangeable.
+A similar proof can be made for $\TT_F$ in the case of unequal variances. \end{proof}